akazachk/pha/README.md

 ## Contents ##
-1. Quick start
+1. Installation instructions summary
-2. Installation requirements
+2. More detailed installation requirements
-3. Compilation instructions
+3. Testing best parameter combinations
 4. Parameters
 5. Algorithms
 6. How do I perform more experiments?